kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 ## Assumptions &amp; Notes
 I'm making a few assumptions:

-The main assumption is that you have a better-than-basic-understanding of WordPress.
-This post discuss utilizing some functions inside existing WP code, so your WP knowledge should extend beyond making changes in the Dashboard.
+The main assumption is that you understand WordPress beyond just configuring it inside the Dashboard.
+This post discusses adjusting code in already-existing existing WP files so you should be comfortable adjusting WordPress code, be it CSS, PHP, JavaScript, whatever.

 All my initial RequireJS/WordPress work was done inside a child theme, a well-defined WP best practice, so I'm assuming you know how to implement this.
 If not, [the Child Theme docs in the WordPress Codex](http://codex.wordpress.org/Child_Themes "How to create a child theme in WordPress") clearly describe how it's done.